Get Started with Custom Metadata Types

 - Business rules—Salesforce has lots of ways to define business rules.
 One way is to combine configuration records with custom functionality.
 For example, you can use custom metadata types along with some Apex code to route payments to the correct endpoint.

-- Master data—Say that your org uses a standard accounting app.
+- Primary data—Say that your org uses a standard accounting app.
 You can create a custom metadata type that defines custom charges, like duties and VAT rates.
-If you include this type as part of an extension package, subscriber orgs can reference this master data.
+If you include this type as part of an extension package, subscriber orgs can reference this primary data.

 - Protected information—Store data like API keys in a protected package.